MMadejsza/JS_Slider_Mobile/README.md

 Flexbox, BEM methodology, FontAwesome CDN

 ## Program flow:
-Click on divider icon and drag left/right to see picture covering.
+Click on the divider icon and drag left/right to see the picture covering.
 Works on mobile as well.

 Enjoy, MMadejsza